 Pregnancy should not be a state of confinement, and pregnant women with uncomplicated pregnancies should be encouraged to continue and engage in physical activities.
 Despite the fact that pregnancy is associated with profound anatomical and physiological changes, exercise can help prevent and combat many of the complications.

-If your suffering from any of the above problems, or wish to seek further advice about excercise, consult a women’s health physiotherapist
+If your suffering from any of the above problems, or wish to seek further advice about excercises, consult a women’s health physiotherapist